AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 **NOTE:** IF this option is available, it requires a great deal of CPU to perform and would probably be detrimental to use on the small boards.
 It isn't recommended for use.

 ### scheduler=
-The `scheduler` option allows you to override the stanza name used for the `schedule` stanza in `rpt.conf`.
+This option allows you to override the stanza name used for the `schedule` stanza in `rpt.conf`.
 The scheduler is used to execute commands at a particular time.

 Sample:

 ```
 scheduler = schedule   ; name scheduler to 'schedule'

 [schedule]
 ...
 ```

 The default is to have `scheduler=` point to a stanza called `schedule`, and have a common set of commands for all nodes.
 However, you can have it point to another named stanza, see [Settings to Name Other Stanzas](./config-structure.md#settings-to-name-other-stanzas) for more information.

 See the [Schedule Stanza](#schedule-stanza) for more information on the scheduler.